 1. Cost of the Divorce Process

 Divorce ushers specific monetary challenges into your life and also changes the way you view a host of financial issues.
 But let’s start with the process itself, which can cost big bucks, especially if one spouse is antagonistic.
-The cost of a divorce varies around the country, but California is fairly typical.
-Legal costs average $17,500 in California, which includes over $13,000 in attorney fees.
+The cost of a divorce varies around the country, but a national survey by the legal website NOLO found that the average cost of a full-scope divorce lawyer is $11,300.
+Although hourly rates ranged from $100 to $400 or more, nearly 70% of individuals surveyed paid their attorney between $200 and $300 per hour.
 Add to the total post-divorce costs like therapy and financial planning services.

 What to do: Keep costs down by working out contested issues through mediation or arbitration.
 Lawyers’ fees are the largest part of the cost of divorce.
 If you fight over an issue and it goes to trial, you may win the point yet lose the same amount or more in hourly fees.
 Think compromise instead of victory and you’ll pay less in the long run.